raspberrypilearning/make-a-face/en/step_4.md

 title: The eyes aren't aligned with each other
 ---

-If you want the eyes to be aligned, then make sure you use the same number for coordinates for both eyes.
+If you want the eyes to be aligned, then make sure you use the same number for the coordinates for both eyes.
 Try using a variable so that the values are always the same.

 --- /collapse ---